erikvega/qa-assignment-2/README.md

 matches 35% of savings).
 Input desired retirement savings goal.
 Output what age savings goal will be met.
 You can assume death at 100 years (therefore, indicate if the savings goal is not met).

+# How to Run
+Run main.py and it will take care of getting all the functionality from bmi_api.py and retirement_api.py